pui-yi/angular_app/README.md

 <br><br>

 ## Objective:
 Simple application to use the basic features of Angular.
 This is a nuts store web app containing a home page, a product page, and a contact page.
-The products information comes from a json file.
-Here is the <a href="">URL</a> to my web application.
+The product information comes from a JSON file.
+Here is the <a href="gigantic-haircut.surge.sh">URL</a> to my web application.
 <br><br>

 ## Development server